rduhtresearch/RIDS_testing/README.md

 - internet access the first time you run the app
 - the full project folder, including the `data` folder

-If `R` is not already installed, ask your IT team.
+If `R` is not already installed, please install via software centre.

 ## Download the project from GitHub